Big Brother Vip 2021, nomination: contestants nominated today

-Who are the Big Brother Vip 2021 competitors in nomination (nominated) at the end of today’s episode, Friday 17 September 2021?
-To end up in nominations were … news being updated …
+Who are the Big Brother Vip 2021 competitors in nomination (nominated) at the end of today’s episode, Monday 20 September 2021?
+To end up in nominations were … NEWS UPDATE …

 How to vote